heathermiller/dist-prog-book/chapter/4/dist-langs.md

 > A domain-specific language is a programming language or executable specification language that offers, through appropriate notations and abstractions, expressive power focused on, and usually restricted to, a particular problem domain.

-Generally, I would refer to a domain-specific language (DSL) as a *system*, be it a standalone language, compiler extension, library, set of macros, etc., that is designed for common operations in a problem domain to be easily expressed.
+Generally, I would refer to a domain-specific language (DSL) as a *system*, be it a standalone language, compiler extension, library, set of macros, etc., that is designed for a set of cohesive operations to be easily expressed.

 For example, the python twitter library is designed for easily expressing operations that manage a twitter account.